ihh/bracery/README.md

 ## Using templates

-You can test templates outside of Wiki Messenger using [bracery's](https://github.com/ihh/bracery) `-m` option (short for `--markov`, because it basically samples a trajectory through a Markov chain).
+You can test template sequencing using bracery's `-m` option (short for `--markov`, because it samples a trajectory through the Markov chain).
 Make sure to also load any required symbol definitions.
 For example: